Victoria Park, Melbourne

-Victoria Park is a sports venue in Abbotsford, a suburb of Melbourne in Victoria, Australia.
-The stadium is oval shaped and was built to host Australian rules football and cricket matches.
-In the past Victoria Park featured a cycling track, tennis courts, and a baseball club that once played curtain raisers to football matches.

-Victoria Park is historically notable as a former Australian Football League (known as the Victorian Football League until 1989) venue between 1892 and 1999 and headquarters of the Collingwood Football Club for 107 years until 2004.
-It was also a temporary home ground for the Fitzroy Football Club for the 1985 and 1986 seasons.
+Victoria Park is an Australian rules football venue in the Melbourne suburb of Abbotsford.
+It is the historical home ground of the Collingwood Football Club in the Australian Football League (AFL), which played senior men's matches at the ground from 1892 until 1999 and retained the ground as an administrative and training base until 2004.

+At its peak, Victoria Park was the third largest of the suburban VFL stadiums (after the Melbourne Cricket Ground and Princes Park).
+However, in the 1990s, the AFL's ground consolidation policy forced clubs away from their traditional home grounds and Collingwood played their last AFL game there in 1999.
+The club continued to use Victoria Park as a training and administration base up until 2004.
+Since then, the venue has continued to host matches in the AFL Women's (AFLW), Victorian Football League (VFL) and VFL Women's (VFLW).

 The ground is listed on the Victorian Heritage Register and is of state heritage significance.

-At its peak, from 1959 to the late 1980s, Victoria Park was the third largest of the suburban VFL stadiums after the Melbourne Cricket Ground and Princes Park.
-However, in the 1990s the AFL's ground consolidation policy forced clubs away from their traditional home grounds and Collingwood played their last AFL game there in 1999.
-Collingwood continued to use Victoria Park as a training and administration base up until 2005.
-The club has since returned to the venue to play AFL Women's, VFL Women's and Victorian Football League home matches.

 History

-Dights Paddock
+Dight's Paddock

 Victoria Park was established in 1879 on Dight's Paddock by Frederick Trenerry Brown and David Abbot as part of the planned Campbellfield Estate.
 The twelve hectares of land that was known as "Dight's Paddock" until its sale was used as cattle agistments from 1838 when the land was sold at auction in Sydney.
 In 1878 Fred Brown arranged for his uncle Edwin Trenerry to send him £12,000 to be used to purchase the 12 ha paddock.
 Edwin Trenerry was a resident of Cornwall, UK.
 In 1882 the land was given to the citizens of Collingwood for their "resort and recreation".
 A cricket pitch and cycling track were installed and the ground was used by the Capulet Cricket Club and local junior football clubs.